Mashina2/finex-funding-book/README.md

 The script has one parameter to control its behaviour:

     precision - The precision of the rate.
 This should be a value from 0 to 4.
+Lower value means higher precision.
 Default = 4

 Running the script: